cfrenchi/cfrenchi.github.io/_posts/2024-11-23-blender-notebook.markdown

 ## Blender Python Module
-We will be using the Blender Foundation's Blender Python Module, [`bpy`](https://pypi.org/project/bpy/ ).
+We will be using the Blender Foundation's Blender Python Module, [`bpy`](https://pypi.org/project/bpy/).
+This module allows us to control the Blender instance running through python.

 Note: to get this to work you currently need 3.11.*